Should your business focus on acquiring leads through an SEM strategy or focus its efforts on improving SEO for lead generation?

 If you're consistently publishing website content that 1) uses low-competition, high-volume keywords and 2) is highly relevant to potential customers, you're well on your way to earning search rank through a B2B SEO content marketing campaign.

-B2B SEM works quickly, but B2B SEO has more long-term potential
+The takeaway: B2B SEM works quickly, but B2B SEO has more long-term potential

 While most businesses can stand to benefit from both SEO and SEM, not as many businesses are in a position to capitalize on both.